grigorovich-sergey/sandbox/script-quantum-talk.md

 ## [Slide change 23]

-Quantum simulation has a particularly natural motivation.
+Quantum simulation has a natural motivation.
 Molecules and materials are quantum systems themselves.

-Classical computers can simulate many of them  well, but the cost can grow dramatically as the systems grow and become complex.
+Classical computers can simulate many of them  well, but the cost can grow dramatically as the systems become complex.

 Future applications are already on the horizon: